cmhobbs96/portfolio/index.md

 I'm a strategic IT solutions leader with expertise in cloud computing, customer success, and enterprise platforms driven by a desire to help others solve complex problems and advocating for customer needs to deliver results.

+- Master's Degree in I.T.
+Management | I.U.
+Kelley School of Business | Aug 2022*
+- Bachelor's Degree in Mechanical Engineering | Purdue University School of Engineering | May 2018

 ### PMConsulting-Group
 `React | NodeJS | Google Firebase`